reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 On the other hand, the arrow on the left shows a problem related to the panelization for this particular PCB manufacturer, where the exact location can not be generalized to other PCB manufacturers.
 Unless you want to engineer the panelization into the component's design, this specific problem might not be worth considering for a general solution.

 Other examples are the distance between traces: the design rule check (DRC) during the design might use a different constraint than the PCB manufacturer's settings.
 Consequently, some traces might appear too close to each other or nearby a component.
 Suppose there is enough space on the board.
 In that case, it might be worth modifying that particular trace or even the rules in the [design file](#eda-design) instead of seeing the same error over and over across different PCB manufacturers.
+On the other hand, some PCB manufacturer might give feedback based on the requirements from their specific machines that are not generalizable.
+Furthermore, the work and risk of changing traces and pads when using differential pairs or same length traces, or when relying on impedance match might outweigh the benefit of improving the general design.
+This is just to mention, that there can be good reasons not to integrate the manufacturer's feedback.

 ### BOM corrections